DataBiosphere/terra-workspace-manager/integration/README.md

 #### Run a test
 The workspace manager tests require the appropriate service account keys to be available in the `rendered/` folder.

-Run the following command from the `workspace-manager-clienttests` directory to retrieve the required keys.
+Run the following command from the `integration` directory to retrieve the required keys.
 Note: `render-config.sh` assumes a valid `.vault-token` in your `$HOME` directory.
 Please refer to the following document on how to generate a `vault-token`

  https://github.com/broadinstitute/dsde-toolbox#authenticating-to-vault